UMassCDS/IHOP-Reddit/README.md

 For testing and development tools, install the `ihop` package to be importable for testing, install using `pip install -e .[test]`

 ## Unity
-To install the packages on [Unity](https://unity.rc.umass.edu/docs/#modules/using/), you will need to load the python and miniconda modules, then install the package as usual with conda:
+To install the packages on [Unity](https://unity.rc.umass.edu/docs/#modules/using/), you will need to load the python and miniconda modules, then install the package as usual with conda or pip:
 ```
 module load miniconda/4.8.3